7 Reasons Why Self-Care Is Essential For Your Mental Health

 When we neglect self-care, we aren’t just neglecting ourselves.
 We also neglect our relationships, our careers, and more.
 We end up emotionally spent, which may result in fights and poor performance.

-What’s the Link Between Self-Care and Mental Health?
+What’s the Link Between Self-Care & Mental Health?

 Still not convinced?
-We’ve got 7 reasons you need to start adding a little more self-care in your life right now (and for the benefit of your mental health!).
+We’ve got seven reasons you need to start adding a little more self-care in your life right now (and for the benefit of your mental health!).

 1. Self-Care Equates to Self-Awareness